-An interactive programme of free attend workshops and numerous co-located events will be available to all participants to provide an opportunity for capacity building, business networking and knowledge transfer amidst built environment professionals operating in the local construction marketplace.
+An interactive programme of free to attend workshops and numerous co-located events will be available to all participants to provide an opportunity for capacity building, business networking and knowledge transfer amidst built environment professionals operating in the local construction marketplace.

 The following learning and networking events will take place during the African Construction Expo: